RobertoPrevato/flask-three-template/README.md

 * Custom error pages.
 * Application db logger, to store and retrieve messages and exceptions logs in database

-## Getting started
-In order to use the Flask-Aurelia template, it`s necessary to install the software required by Aurelia (e.g. NodeJs, gulp; jspm).
-Refer to the official [Aurelia getting started guide](http://aurelia.io/get-started.html).
-> Note: since the jspm packages need to be accessible to the client, the npm install command must be executed directly from the app/static folder, where the package.json file resides

 ## Branches
 * [empty-project](https://github.com/RobertoPrevato/flask-three-template/tree/empty-project): empty template without any authentication strategy.
 * [master](https://github.com/RobertoPrevato/flask-three-template/tree/master): template with custom authentication and authorization strategy.